 How is everyone doing?
 I hope you’re enjoying the sunshine and having some moments of quiet to take it all in.
 I can’t quite believe we are reaching the end of July.
 Alhamdulillah.
-I started my current job and ‘proper’ / full time graduate job in July 2020 when so much was still uncertain and having completed a major milestone of completing University, (albeit, in my room).
-I thought I would share some of my thoughts since then, with you all.
-I’m not sure if I’m writing this to convince or remind myself of some things, but what I think now about work and a career has changed so much in this past year.
-These are, of course, things I am still thinking through and in a few years, I think I will look back and laugh at myself, but, to record one’s thoughts as they are forming and happening in the moment, not quite like a photograph which captures the moment that has already happened, (capturing the present means to capture the unfinished, almost messy and moving nature of it).
-There is a novelty in that, a kind of fragile, frail and naïve beauty to it that I think I’ll appreciate in years to come.
+I started my current job and proper / full time job in July 2020 when so much was still uncertain, having completed a major milestone of completing University, (albeit, in my room).
+I thought I would share some of my thoughts with you all.
+I’m not sure if I’m writing this to convince or remind myself really, but what I think now about work and a career has changed so much in this past year.
+These are, of course, things I am still thinking through and in a few years, I think I will look back and laugh at myself, but, to record one’s thoughts as they are forming and happening in the moment, not quite like a photograph which captures the moment that has already happened, capturing the present means to capture the unfinished, almost messy and moving nature of it.
+There is a novelty in it, a kind of fragile, frail and naïve beauty to it that I think I’ll appreciate in years to come.

 I would say I’m quite obsessive or that, I can easily become obsessive, I quite enjoy it, being completely immersed in something comes naturally.
-For as long as I can remember, I had thought that because we spend so much of our time at work and that, in the way studying was all consuming, work will be too.
-I have since realised that there is so much I want to do outside of work, outside of the hours of 9-5 (or my current 8-4) and that there is a difference in the quality of that time vs the quantity of time spent at work.
+I always thought that because we spend so much of our time at work and that, in the way studying was all consuming, work would be too.
+I have since realised that there is so much I want to do outside of work, outside of the hours of 9-5 or my current 8-4 and that there is a difference in the quality of that time vs the quantity of time spent at work.
 I am genuinely interested in productivity and my best days have been those where I get a lot done at work and have ticks on my to do list and then I start the rest of my day – after work – feeling accomplished.
 (It feels strange and a bit nerdy admitting that I want this sense of getting things done and productivity from work.)
-I recoginsed that I had equated this to mean, that the work I do, must be impactful meaning, it must be giving, be purposeful, hence interning at charities and public sector facing roles prior to graduating.
+I recoginsed that I had equated this to mean, that the work I do, must be impactful, it must be giving, be purposeful, hence interning at charities and public sector facing roles prior to graduating.
 My current role too, has felt like it is the work I should do, but I have started to think, if work is where I spend most of my time, how can I get the most out of it – how can I seek development, to make my existence more purposeful and mark on this earth, more impactful and farther reaching?
-I think my sense of what impact is has broadened, beyond my self and my current scope of time.
-And another niggling thought: am I doing the work that is seemingly impactful and ‘good’ because it feels good?
-In the way that being charitable feels good, working with students who look up to you and your university degree, feels good.
-Working in a smaller organisation where you are at some points, a jack of all trades and doing more than your initial job description, again, feels good and is an accomplishment.
+And another niggling thought: am I doing the work that is impactful and ‘good’ because it feels good?
+Being charitable feels good, working with students who look up to you and your university degree, feels good.
+Working in a smaller organisation where you are a jack of all trades and doing more than your job description, again, feels good and is an accomplishment.

-In the past year, I have also found myself having to justify or feeling like I should explain why I don’t want a ‘high flying, demanding career’ or having to confirm, that, my current job is just that, for the current moment, temporary (Although, I have daily thoughts about what job could be better than this?).
+In the past year, I have also found myself having to justify or feeling like I should explain why I don’t want a ‘high flying, demanding career’ or having to confirm, that, my current job is just that, for the current moment, temporary.
 But everything, more and more, feels quite temporary, like moments, events, phases and timelines to pass through, to learn from and experience.

 Some thoughts | thoughts I will probably have for years to come

-- Should I be more ambitious, am I ambitious enough? –> What does ambition look like, in this phase of life?
+- Should I be more ambitious, am I ambitious enough? à What does ambition look like, in this phase of life?

-- Am I lazy or do I really not want a demanding career? –> I want to be a writer, for which the trajectory looks different
+- Am I lazy or do I really not want a demanding career? à I want to be a writer

 (prompted by a wonderful friend, NA): What does my heart want?
 To be in Istanbul, on a ferry to Uskudar for dinner after a long day of writing and sipping tea in one of the café’s along the Bosporus.